MrBakieth/devconnect-next/README.md

 ## 🔢 Pagination

-- Users are listed in groups of five.
+- Users & projects are listed in groups of five.
 - Navigation between pages is possible via "Prev" and "Next" buttons.

 ---